WSDOT/PGSuper/Documentation/Common/UserGuide/Dialogs/Cast Longitudinal Joints.md

 Item | Description
 -----|---------------
-Age of concrete when continuity is achieved | Enter the age of the concrete when it has sufficient strength to be consider composite with the girders
+Total curing duration | Enter the total curing duration.
+Concrete is assumed to be fully cured when it has sufficient strength to be consider composite with the girders
-Curing Duration | Enter the duration of active curing.
+Active curing Duration | Enter the duration of active curing.
 Shrinkage strains are assumed to begin when curing ends.